 1. Navigate to your firm's Clients>Contacts list.

-2. Using the search bar type the name of the contact you wish record identity information against.
+2. Within the search bar type the name of the contact you wish to record identity information against.

-Important - if searching your contacts list shows multiple copies of the same person please ensure you merge all duplicate profiles before proceeding with the next steps.
+Important - if searching your contacts list shows multiple copies of the same person please ensure you merge all duplicate profiles (link to article) before proceeding with the next steps.

 3. When a single copy of the individual appears in your Client>Contacts list place a tick next to the contact, click on the cogs menu and select ‘edit profile’.

 4. Navigate to the ‘Identity information’ tab of the Update contact form.
 Click the "Start Adding Evidence" button and then select the type of evidence you are recording.

 After collecting a piece of evidence you may choose to continue adding further forms of identity information by selecting "Add evidence".

 5. You can also use Centrix SmartID to verify the identity information you have provided.